Skip to main content

 caution

-Use with caution, as even if restrictions to certain Allowed Calls or Allowed ERC725Y Data Keys are set for an controller address, they will be ignored.
+Use with caution: If the controller address has Allowed Calls or Allowed ERC725Y Data Keys restrictions set, they will be ignored.

 Combining Permissions

-Permissions can be combined if an address needs to hold more than one permission.
+Permissions can be combined if a controller needs more than one permission.
 To do so:

 1. calculate the sum of the decimal value of each permission.